krinart/twitter-realtime-pipeline/README.md

 After some experiments I've discovered that bounded lateness of 3.5 seconds provides the best trade off between the number of tweets arriving after the window has been closed and the number of open windows.
 3. In order to group tweets by location and by time, following transformations [are performed](https://github.com/krinart/twitter-realtime-pipeline/blob/master/flink_pipeline/src/main/scala/flink_pipeline/utils/pipelines.scala#L48-L65):
-    * Split the world's map into of cells
+    * Split the world's map into cells
     * Convert each tweet into (cellX, cellY) tuple
     * Apply time window of 5 seconds
     * Calculate the number of tweets per each window/cell